deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Lewis just shrugged.
 "You grab the thing, you pull on the thing, right?"

-"*Hǎo shāng xīn…"* she muttered.
+*"Hǎo shāng xīn…*" she muttered.
 "No wonder you hate exercise."

 "You saying I don't enjoy it because I'm doing it wrong?"